joshuaberetta/trend/README.md

 ![](examples/github.JPG)

-Here you have a two options:
+Here you have two options:

 1. Click `Download ZIP` and wait for the download to finish.
     - Unzip the file in your desired location and continue with the setup process